By Evan Christensen · Owner, The Barn Door Hardware Store

 What barn door style works best for a modern home?
 Clean-profile hardware with minimal visual weight.
 Our Arrow Brushed Nickel and Hidden Roller kits are the most popular choices for contemporary interiors.
 The ceiling-mount option is also worth considering for very modern spaces where a wall-mounted track would feel out of place.

 What's the most versatile barn door hardware style?
 The Classic J-Strap in Matte Black.
-It works in farmhouse, transitional, modern farmhouse, and even some contemporary spaces.
-It's our best-selling kit by a wide margin and rarely looks wrong.
+It works in farmhouse, transitional, modern farmhouse, and even some contemporary spaces, and rarely looks wrong.

 Can I use decorative roller styles in a bathroom?
 Yes, provided you choose the right finish.
 Our Stainless Steel hardware is available in J-Strap, Straight Strap, Flat Top Strap, and Soft Corner Strap styles, all engineered for moisture resistance.
 For a high-humidity or coastal bathroom, always use stainless rather than powder-coated steel.